amcolex/umsg/README.md

 - char
 - bool

-Field members can be any of the above primitives, as a scalar, array, or bitfield.
+Field members can be any of the above primitives - as a scalar, array, or bitfield.

-They can also be an enum if it's declared in the enum section of the file.
+They can also be an enum as long as it's declared in the enum section of the file.

 The generated code follows this naming template: